RyanGlScott/RyanGlScott.github.io/_posts/2019-07-10-the-surprising-rigidness-of-higher-rank-kinds.md

-`Push` can be thought of as something which takes as input a type of kind `forall a b. a -> b -> Type`, and produces as output a type of kind `forall a. a -> forall b. b -> Type`.
+`Push` can be thought of as something which takes as input a type of kind `forall a b. a -> b -> Type`, and produces as output a type of kind `forall b a. a -> b -> Type`.
 This is made possible by the fact that newtypes can order kind variables however they please, just like data types can.
 This trick might be more plain to see if we define `MkPush` using GHC's [visible kind application](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0015-type-level-type-applications.rst)